encse/secchallenge2023/misc/what-s-the-diagnosis/solution/README.md

 | 00?1?1?1?1?1?1  | password format; ?1 means 'use the first charset'          |

-this would have taken too much time in my MackBook Air which doesn't have an active cooling.
+this would have taken too much time for my MackBook Air which doesn't have an active cooling.
 So I asked for more help, then one of the organizers told me that the third letter is 'r'.
 Meanwhile I set up a GPU instance on AWS and could bruteforce the remaining 5 characters in a few minutes.